admb-project/admb-project.github.io/downloads/admb-12.2/index.md

 Source
 ------

-If binaries are not available for a operating system or compiler, the src distribution is available for building the ADMB libraries from source code.
+If binaries are not available for an operating system or compiler, the src distribution is available for building the ADMB libraries from source code.

 Download [admb-12.2-src.zip](https://github.com/admb-project/admb/releases/download/admb-12.2/admb-12.2-src.zip), then read build procedures for [Unix](BuildingSourceUnix.md) or [Windows with Visual Studio](BuildingSourceVisualStudio.md).